 Antidepressants may increase the risk of suicidal thoughts or actions in children, teenagers, and young adults.
 However, depression and certain other mental problems may also increase the risk of suicide.
 Talk with the patient's doctor to be sure that the benefits of using Cymbalta delayed-release capsules outweigh the risks.

 Families and caregivers must closely watch patients who take Cymbalta delayed-release capsules.
 It is important to keep in close contact with the patient's doctor.
 Tell the doctor right away if the patient has symptoms like worsened depression, suicidal thoughts, or changes in behavior.
 Discuss any questions with the patient's doctor.

 Treating depression and generalized anxiety disorder.
-It is used for managing pain caused by fibromyalgia and diabetic peripheral neuropathy (DPNP).
-Cymbalta delayed-release capsules is used for managing chronic musculoskeletal pain, including osteoarthritis and chronic low back pain.
+It is used for managing pain caused by fibromyalgia and diabetic peripheral neuropathy (DPN).
+Cymbalta delayed-release capsules are used for managing chronic musculoskeletal pain, including osteoarthritis and chronic low back pain.
 It may also be used for other conditions as determined by your doctor.

 Do NOT use Cymbalta delayed-release capsules if:

 - you are allergic to any ingredient in Cymbalta delayed-release capsules